EastCoastProduct/homepage/src/technologies/javascript.md

 <a href="https://facebook.github.io/react-native/">React Native</a> is the best solution for building native mobile experiences with the JavaScript we know and love.

-### Node
+### Node.js

-<a href="https://nodejs.org/en/">Node</a> is lightweight, efficient and scalable.
+<a href="https://nodejs.org/en/">Node.js</a> is lightweight, efficient and scalable.
 It let us use JavaScript on the server, not just the client side.

 ### Angular